 Problems first surfaced in subprime mortgages, but they soon spread far beyond.
 At one point, nearly 10 percent of all mortgages were in serious trouble or in foreclosure.
-As foreclosures and delinquencies skyrocketed, lenders and other financial institutions that had placed big bets on the mortgage market posted massive losses.
-Investors in U.S. mortgages were spread all over the world.
-No one was sure who was left holding the bag.
-Financial institutions became afraid to lend money to anybody, including other financial institutions.
-That choked off the routine flow of funds that financial institutions depend on to finance their day-to-day operations.
+As delinquencies and foreclosures skyrocketed, lenders and other financial institutions that had placed big bets on the mortgage market posted massive losses.
+Financial institutions became fearful of lending money to anybody, including other financial institutions.
+That choked off the flow of funds that financial institutions depend on to finance their day-to-day operations.
 It culminated in 2008 in an enormous financial panic that destroyed some of the biggest players in the financial industry and came close to bringing down the global financial system.

 Think back to the fall of 2008.
 Fannie Mae and Freddie Mac, institutions central to the American system of home finance, had become insolvent and were taken over by the government.
 A major investment bank, Lehman Brothers, went bankrupt.
-WaMu, the nation's largest savings and loan, and an institution you Washingtonians knew well, failed.
+WaMu, the nation's largest savings and loan, failed.
 AIG, the nation's largest insurance company, was on the brink of failure because of bets it had made on the mortgage market.
-Money market funds, a symbol of safety for tens of millions of Americans, were threatening to impose losses on customers who had thought their investments were rock solid.
+Money market funds were threatening to impose losses on customers who had thought their investments were rock solid.

 No one knew how big the problem was or which companies would survive.
-The result was panic, with everyone trying to take cover from risk at the same time.
+The result was panic, with everyone trying to run for cover at the same time.

 This kind of massive financial panic could have ushered in a major depression.
 Indeed, it was for just this reason that the Federal Reserve System was created nearly 100 years ago.
 Back in the second half of the 19th and the early 20th centuries, financial panics wiped out banks and other financial institutions, large and small.
-During those repeated panics, credit, the lifeblood of our economy, became almost entirely unavailable to households and businesses.
-These episodes were marked by widespread bankruptcy and economic depression.
+Credit is the lifeblood of our economy.
+During those repeated panics, loans became almost entirely unavailable to households and businesses.
+Those episodes were marked by widespread bankruptcy and economic depression.